pgsilpa/SparkOnDocker/README.md

 Pre-requisites:

-* Copy the Docker file to the project directory
+* Copy/create the Docker file to the project directory

 ### Steps to Build and Run